 9. Triggers and Actions for the selected 'Asite' connector will appear in separate tabs.

-10. From the 'Actions' tab, select a trigger as required to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
-Here, we are selecting 'When a workflow is triggered on app(s)'.
+10. From the 'Actions' tab, select a trigger needed to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
+In this example, we choose the 'When a workflow is triggered on app(s)' option.

-11. You will be required to authorize your access to Asite in the next step by signing in.
-Click 'Sign In'.
+11. In the next step, you must authorize your access to Asite by signing in.
+Click the 'Sign In' button.
 This is a one-time process.

-12. Enter your Asite login credentials and click 'Login'.
+12. Enter your Asite login credentials and click the 'Login' button.

-13. Here, you need to allow Microsoft Power Automate to read and write data by clicking 'Allow'.
+13. In this step, you must grant Microsoft Power Automate permission to access and modify data by clicking the 'Allow' button.
 This is a one-time process.

 Once done, click '+ New Step' to continue.